FabianoEger/tago-documentation/actions.rst

 However, if the *Define Reset Trigger Condition* switch is set **NO**, the trigger will never be locked, and any time that the **Set Trigger** condition is met, it will take the defined action.
 Depending on your logic, it may be undesirable.

-One example of undesirable situation would be if you would want to receive an SMS when the temperature is above 95 C.
+One example of undesirable situation could occur when you want to receive only one SMS when the temperature crosses above 95 C, but instead you receive one SMS for each time a new value of temperature above 95 C is sent (unnecessary and costly).
-After reaching >95C the system will send a SMS.
-But, if the device continue sending more values above 95C the system would send another SMS for each value received!
 You may want to implement an hysteresis using a **Reset Trigger** condition.
 If you define the condition to reset when temperature < 90 C for example, it would prevent this issue.
 Only one SMS would be sent, and the system would be locked until the temperature goes below 90 C. Which seems much more reasonable in this example.